arshad/radix-sg/README.md

-# radix-sg
+# Radix Styleguide Builder
-A styleguide generator for Radix theme
+A styleguide builder for the Radix theme.

 ## Installation